-Pursuant to Section 1350 of Title 18 of the United States Code as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, the undersigned, Michael J. Catelani, the President, Chief Operating Officer and Chief Financial Officer of Anixa Biosciences, Inc., hereby certifies that:
+Pursuant to Section 1350 of Title 18 of the United States Code, the undersigned, Michael J. Catelani, the President, Chief Operating Officer and Chief Financial Officer of Anixa Biosciences, Inc., hereby certifies that:

-- 1. The Company's Form 10-Q Quarterly Report for the period ended January 31, 2024 (the "Report") fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
+- 1. The Company's Form 10-Q Quarterly Report for the period ended July 31, 2024 (the "Report") fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
 The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/ Michael J. Catelani
+By: /s/ Michael J. Catelani

-Michael J. Catelani

-President, Chief Operating Officer and Chief Financial Officer

-(Principal Financial and Accounting Officer)
+Michael J. Catelani President, Chief Operating Officer and Chief Financial Officer (Principal Financial and Accounting Officer)